 Activities

-- Specific actions which we plan to take place in order to implement our general strategy
+- They are specific actions the library plans to take place in order to implement its general strategy.

 - What timeline will move us most effectively?